Readercon Procedures for Addressing Reported Violations of the Code of Conduct

 - Step aside and privately decide whether immediate action needs to be taken.

 - Inform the subject of the report of their decision, and enforce it.

-- Inform the convention chair of the decision, as well as anyone else who needs to know (e.g. registration if membership is being revoked, hotel security if someone is being asked to leave the premises and not come back).
+- Inform the conference chair(s) of the decision, as well as anyone else who needs to know (e.g. Registration if membership is being revoked; hotel security if someone is being asked to leave the premises and not come back).

-- Inform the listener of the decision; the listener will then inform the person who made the report and any witnesses who asked to be kept informed.
+- Inform the Listener of the decision; the Listener will then inform the person who made the report and any witnesses who asked to be kept informed.

 The group will:

-- Read the original notes taken by the procedures person.
+- Read the original notes taken by the Procedures Person.